Zammy/SSLAB/README.md

 ## SSLAB important types:

 1. `ServiceLocator` which should be the only true singleton in your project.
 It is accessed with its singleton accessor `ServiceLocator.Instance`.
-    - `IService`: all services should inherit from this base intrface.
+    - `IService`: all services should inherit from this base interface.
 It is an empty interface.
     - `IInitializable`: if you want your service to have an `Init()` method (equivalent to `MonoBehaviour.Start()`) it should inherit from this interface.
     - `IDestroyable`: if you want `OnDestroy()` equivalent.
     - `ITickable`: if you want `Update()` equivalent.